WINDSOR: Currency Exchange (1-877-355-5239)

-The good news for frequent currency exchangers; there is no shortage of banks and financial institutions in Windsor; therefore finding somewhere to exchange your US dollars should be relatively easy.
-If you’re looking to buy or sell a large amount of money, you can call your local bank branch and get a quote.
+The good news for frequent currency exchangers; there is no shortage of banks and financial institutions in Windsor.
+Therefore, finding somewhere to exchange your US dollars should be a relatively easy job.
+If you’re looking to buy or sell a large amount of money, you can call your local bank branch to get a quote immediately.

-If this is the route that you plan on taking, you should know that banks often charge hefty service charges and sometimes have hidden fees that are not included in the initial rate you are given.
-When changing a large amount of money, these additional fees can add up to a substantial amount of money that you are losing to the bank.
-Still interested?
+If this is the route that you plan on taking, you should know that banks often charge hefty service charges and sometimes have hidden fees that are initially quoted.
+If you were to convert a large sum of funds, these additional fees can add up to a substantial amount of money that you are losing to the bank.

-Due to its geographical location of being right on the United States border, there is, of course, unexpectedly high demand for buying and selling US dollars in Windsor.
-In order to accommodate this demand, there are a number of options for foreign currency exchange, so let’s explore some of these options to see where you can find the best currency exchange rates in the Windsor area for your individual conversion needs.
+Due to its geographical location, referring to the city’s proximity to the United States, there is plenty of demand and necessity to acquire US dollars.
+In order to fulfill this need, there are a number of options for foreign currency exchange within city limits.
+We will explore some of these options to see where you can find the best FX rates in the Windsor area for your individual conversion needs.